Integrating with the CLCbio Genomics Server

 This page contains directions on how to connect your CLCbio Genomics Workbench to the CLCbio Genomics Server installation on HTC cluster, allowing you to offload analyses to the cluster

-We currently maintain two clcbio servers: clcbio.crc.pitt.edu (down to upgrade) and clcbio-stage.crc.pitt.edu. clcbio.crc.pitt.edu and clcbio-stage.crc.pitt.edu runs CLC Genomics Server 11.0.
+We currently maintain two clcbio servers: clcbio.crc.pitt.edu and clcbio-stage.crc.pitt.edu. clcbio.crc.pitt.edu runs CLC Genomics Server 11.0.3, and and clcbio-stage.crc.pitt.edu runs CLC Genomics Server 11.0.3.

-CLC Genome Finishing Server Extension and CLC Microbial Genomics Server Extension are enabled on clcbio-stage.crc.pitt.edu.
+CLC Genome Finishing Server Extension and CLC Microbial Genomics Server Extension are enabled on clcbio.crc.pitt.edu.

 CLC Assembly Cell 5.0.3 is available on HTC cluster.